 - 1. Negotiation of TLS related integrity protection features shall take place at the TLS layer. - 2.
-The UE shall always offer TLS CipherSuites for P-CSCF to be used for the session, as specified in RFC 2246 [34] and clause O.2.1. - 3.
-The P-CSCF shall decide which TLS CipherSuites are used, as specified in RFC 2246 [34]. - 4.
-The UE and the P- CSCF shall both verify that the data is sent and received according to RFC 2246 [34].
-This verification is also used to detect if the received data has been tampered with. - 5.
-Replay attacks and reflection attacks shall be mitigated by using the mechanism provided by TLS. - 6.
+The UE shall always offer TLS CipherSuites for P-CSCF to be used for the session, as specified in clause O.2.1. - 3.
+The P-CSCF shall decide which TLS CipherSuites are used. - 4.
+The UE and the P- CSCF shall both verify that the data is sent and received within the TLS connection.
+This verification is also used to detect if the received data has been tampered with.

+- 5. Replay attacks and reflection attacks shall be mitigated by using the mechanism provided by TLS. - 6.
 UE and P-CSCF shall verify the identities of the TLS session endpoints according to clause O.2.1.